For sellers trying to sell basketball cards on Whatnot, the timing data points first to Saturday 4 PM-6 PM ET.

 - Does your title clearly explain what makes your room worth tapping into?

-- Does your audience actually stay active late enough to support a 10 PM-12 AM ET show?
+- Does your audience actually show up strongly enough to support a Saturday 4 PM-6 PM ET show?

 - Are you sharp enough at that hour to run the room well?

-The comparison window, 4 AM-6 AM ET, should be treated carefully unless you have a specific reason to believe your buyers show up then.
+The comparison window, Sunday 6 AM-8 AM ET, should be treated carefully unless you have a specific reason to believe your buyers show up then.
 Maybe you have loyal early-morning regulars.
 Maybe your audience is international.
 Maybe your niche works when the rest of the category is quiet.

 That can happen.